-Enjoy this delicious Baked Banana Wholemeal Bread with Sea Salt for breakfast, snack or as a healthy lunchbox idea.
-There are countless versions of this hugely popular recipe as it’s easy to make, economical (a great way to use up your overripe bananas) and loved by adults and children alike.
+Enjoy this delicious Whole Wheat Banana Bread Recipe with Sea Salt for breakfast, snack or as a healthy lunchbox idea.
+There are countless versions of banana bread as it’s easy to make, economical (a great way to use up your overripe bananas) and loved by adults and children alike.
 Despite its popularity I have never come across a banana bread with salt – until I made one myself:)

 If you are not convinced that sweet and salty make a good pairing ask yourself what it is about certain savoury snacks, such as potato crisps/chips for example, that makes them so moreish.
 These snacks tend to be very salty, but I don’t think it’s just the salt alone that we crave – I think it’s the combination of salt and sugar that these savoury snacks inevitably contain.
 The same is true for sauces (think ketchup), tinned foods, chutneys etc. And what about salted caramel that we’ve recently come to love so much?
 Sweet and salty dessert can absolutely work.

 Another slightly unusual aspect of this particular banana bread recipe is the fact that the bananas are baked (whole) first and then mashed up and added to the batter (see also my Vegan Chocolate Banana Mousse where I’ve used a similar technique).
 I know it takes a little longer to do so perhaps this is not the quickest banana bread recipe, but it is so worth spending a little extra time to do this step!
 Baked bananas are sweet, juicy and really delicious – if you’ve never tried them I strongly recommend you do, whether you make this bread recipe or not (baked hot bananas taste amazing with ice cream!).